-'Simeon was just and devout, waiting for the consolation of Israel, and the Holy Ghost was upon him.
-Anna, a prophetess, . . . spake of Him to all them that looked for redemption in Jerusalem.'-LUKE ii.
-25, 38.
+"Simeon . . . was just and devout, waiting for the consolation of Israel: and the Holy Ghost was upon him. . .
+Anna, a prophetess . . . spoke of him to all them that looked for redemption in Jerusalem" -Luke 2:25, 36, 38.

-HEBE we have the mark of a waiting believer.
-Just, righteous in all his conduct; devout, devoted to God, ever walking as in His presence; waiting for the consolation of Israel, looking for the fulfilment of God's promises: and the Holy Ghost was on him.
-In the devout waiting he had been prepared for the blessing.
+Here we have the mark of a waiting believer.
+"Just," righteous in all his conduct; "devout," devoted to God, ever walking as in His presence; "waiting for the consolation of Israel," looking for the fulfillment of God's promises: "and the Holy Ghost was upon him."
+In the devout waiting, he had been prepared for the blessing.
 And Simeon was not the only one.
-Anna spake to all that looked for redemption in Jerusalem.
+Anna spoke to all who looked for redemption in Jerusalem.
 This was the one mark, amid surrounding formalism and worldliness, of a godly band of men and women in Jerusalem.
-They

-. بەر were waiting on God; looking for His promised redemption.
+They were waiting on God, looking for His promised redemption.

-And now that the Consolation of Israel has come, and the redemption has been accomplished, do we still need to wait!
+And now that the consolation of Israel has come, and the redemption has been accomplished, do we still need to wait?
 We do indeed.
-But will not our waiting, who look back to it as come, differ greatly from those who looked forward to it as coming!
-It will, specially in two aspects.
-We now wait on God in the full power of the redemption: and we wait for its full revelation.
+But, will not our waiting, who look back to it as come, differ greatly from those who looked forward to it as coming?
+It will, especially in two aspects.
+We now wait on God in the full power of the redemption, and we wait for its full revelation.

 Our waiting is now in the full power of the redemption.
-Christ spake, 'In that day ye shall know that ye are in Me.
-Abide in Me.'
-The Epistles teach us to present ourselves to God 'as indeed dead to sin, and alive to God in Christ Jesus,' ' blessed with all spiritual blessings in heavenly places in Christ Jesus.'
-Our waiting on God may now be in the wonderful consciousness, wrought and maintained by the Holy Spirit within us, that we are accepted in the Beloved. that the love that rests on Him rests on us, that we are living in that love, in the very nearness and presence and sight of God.
-The old saints took their stand on the Word of God, and waiting, hoping on that Word, we rest on the Word too-but, oh ! under what exceeding greater privileges, as one with Christ Jesus.
-In our waiting on God, let this be our confidence :
+Christ said, "In that day you will know that you are in Me.
+Abide in Me."
+The Epistles teach us to present ourselves to God as "dead indeed unto sin, but alive unto God through Jesus Christ" (Rom.
+6:11), "blessed... with all spiritual blessings in heavenly places in Christ" (Eph.
+1:3).
+Our waiting on God may now be in the wonderful consciousness maintained by the Holy Spirit within us, that we are accepted in the Beloved, that the love that rests on Him rests on us, that we are living in that love, in the very nearness and presence and sight of God.

-in Christ we have access to the Father; how sure, therefore, may we be that our waiting cannot be vain.
+The old saints took their stand on the Word of God, and waiting, hoping on that Word, we rest on the Word, too-but, oh, under what exceedingly greater privileges, as one with Christ Jesus!
+In our waiting on God, let this be our confidence: in Christ we have access to the Father.
+How sure, therefore, we may be that our waiting cannot be in vain.

-Our waiting differs too in this, that while they waited for a redemption to come, we see it accomplished, and now wait for its revelation in as.
-Christ not only said, Abide in Me, but also I in you.
+Our waiting differs, too, in this, that while they waited for a redemption to come, we see it accomplished and now wait for its revelation in us.
+Christ not only said, "Abide in me" (John 15:4), but also "I in you" (v.
+4).
 The Epistles not only speak of us in Christ, but of Christ in us, as the highest mystery of redeeming love.
-As we maintain our place in Christ day by day, God waits to reveal Christ in us, in such a way that He is formed in us, that His mind and disposition and likeness acquire form and substance in us, so that by each it can in truth be said, 'Christ liveth in me.'
+As we maintain our place in Christ day by day, God waits to reveal Christ in us in such a way that He is formed in us, that His mind and disposition and likeness acquire form and substance in us, so that by each it can in truth be said, "Christ liveth in me" (Gal.
+2:20).